Lllewisreynolds/E-Commerce-Site---Back-End/README.md

 Your walkthrough video should also show the POST, PUT, and DELETE routes for products and tags being tested in Insomnia.

-## Getting Started

-This Challenge will require a video submission.
-Refer to the [Fullstack Blog Video Submission Guide](https://coding-boot-camp.github.io/full-stack/computer-literacy/video-submission-guide) for additional guidance on creating a video.

-You’ll need to use the [MySQL2](https://www.npmjs.com/package/mysql2) and [Sequelize](https://www.npmjs.com/package/sequelize) packages to connect your Express.js API to a MySQL database and the [dotenv](https://www.npmjs.com/package/dotenv) package to use environment variables to store sensitive data.

-Use the `schema.sql` file in the `db` folder to create your database with MySQL shell commands.
-Use environment variables to store sensitive data like your MySQL username, password, and database name.

-### Database Models

-Your database should contain the following four models, including the requirements listed for each model:

-* `Category`

-  * `id`

-    * Integer.

-    * Doesn't allow null values.

-    * Set as primary key.

-    * Uses auto increment.

-  * `category_name`

-    * String.

-    * Doesn't allow null values.

-* `Product`

-  * `id`

-    * Integer.

-    * Doesn't allow null values.

-    * Set as primary key.

-    * Uses auto increment.

-  * `product_name`

-    * String.

-    * Doesn't allow null values.

-  * `price`

-    * Decimal.

-    * Doesn't allow null values.

-    * Validates that the value is a decimal.

-  * `stock`

-    * Integer.

-    * Doesn't allow null values.

-    * Set a default value of `10`.

-    * Validates that the value is numeric.

-  * `category_id`

-    * Integer.

-    * References the `Category` model's `id`.

-* `Tag`

-  * `id`

-    * Integer.

-    * Doesn't allow null values.

-    * Set as primary key.

-    * Uses auto increment.

-  * `tag_name`

-    * String.

-* `ProductTag`

-  * `id`

-    * Integer.

-    * Doesn't allow null values.

-    * Set as primary key.

-    * Uses auto increment.

-  * `product_id`

-    * Integer.

-    * References the `Product` model's `id`.

-  * `tag_id`

-    * Integer.

-    * References the `Tag` model's `id`.

-### Associations

-You'll need to execute association methods on your Sequelize models to create the following relationships between them:

-* `Product` belongs to `Category`, and `Category` has many `Product` models, as a category can have multiple products but a product can only belong to one category.

-* `Product` belongs to many `Tag` models, and `Tag` belongs to many `Product` models.
-Allow products to have multiple tags and tags to have many products by using the `ProductTag` through model.

-> **Hint:** Make sure you set up foreign key relationships that match the column we created in the respective models.

 ### Fill Out the API Routes to Perform RESTful CRUD Operations

 Fill out the unfinished routes in `product-routes.js`, `tag-routes.js`, and `category-routes.js` to perform create, read, update, and delete operations using your Sequelize models.

-Note that the functionality for creating the many-to-many relationship for products has already been completed for you.

-> **Hint**: Be sure to look at the mini-project code for syntax help and use your model's column definitions to figure out what `req.body` will be for POST and PUT routes!

-### Seed the Database

-After creating the models and routes, run `npm run seed` to seed data to your database so that you can test your routes.

-### Sync Sequelize to the Database on Server Start

-Create the code needed in `server.js` to sync the Sequelize models to the MySQL database on server start.

-## Grading Requirements

-> **Note**: If a Challenge assignment submission is marked as “0”, it is considered incomplete and will not count towards your graduation requirements.
-Examples of incomplete submissions include the following:
->
-> * A repository that has no code
->
-> * A repository that includes a unique name but nothing else
->
-> * A repository that includes only a README file but nothing else
->
-> * A repository that only includes starter code

-This Challenge is graded based on the following criteria:

-### Deliverables: 10%

-* The GitHub repository containing your application code.

 ### Walkthrough Video: 37%

-* A walkthrough video that demonstrates the functionality of the e-commerce back end must be submitted, and a link to the video should be included in your readme file.

-* The walkthrough video must show all of the technical acceptance criteria being met.

 * The walkthrough video must demonstrate how to create the schema from the MySQL shell.